• Skip to primary navigation

 • flour and sugar

-• pie crust - homemade or store bought
+• pie crust - homemade or store-bought

-Prep the Pie Ingredients
+🔪 Prep the Strawberry Rhubarb Pie Ingredients

-Here's the easiest and perhaps the best part about making strawberry rhubarb pie - there's no peeling the fruit.
-All you need to do is rinse off the strawberries and rhubarb, then dice into bite-sized portions.
+All you need to do is rinse off the strawberries and rhubarb, then dice them into bite-sized pieces.
 Voila!
-Done.
+Prep work is done.

 Diced strawberries and rhubarb in a bowl with sugar and flour.